Yoga exercises for beginners & advanced practitioners

 • Ashtanga yoga is another intense and structured style that involves set sequences of yoga exercises and is often considered physically challenging.

-• If you are looking for spiritual growth and energetic transformation, you might find what you are looking for in Kundalini yoga.
+• If you are looking for spiritual growth and energetic transformation, the Kundalini Yoga might find what they are looking for.
 This style combines asanas with mantras, meditations and breathing exercises to awaken your inner energy.

-• There are also gentler variations such as restorative yoga and yin yoga, which focus on slow movements and long poses to promote deep relaxation and regeneration.
-Exercises from this style of yoga are particularly suitable during pregnancy.
+• There are also gentler variations such as restorative yoga and yin yogawhich rely on slow movements and long held poses to promote deep relaxation and regeneration.
+During pregnancy exercises from this style of yoga are particularly suitable.

-• Iyengar yoga focuses heavily on precise alignment of the body and often uses tools such as blocks and straps to perform the poses perfectly and avoid injury.
+• Iyengar Yoga focuses heavily on precise alignment of the body and often uses tools such as blocks and straps to execute the poses perfectly and avoid injury.

-• For those looking for an extra challenge, Bikram Yoga offers a series of 26 set poses and two breathing exercises in a hot room, which encourages sweating and detoxification.
+• For those who are looking for an additional challenge Bikram Yoga a series of 26 set poses and two breathing exercises in a hot room, which encourages sweating and detoxification.

 Each of these different forms of yoga has its own benefits and can be chosen according to personal goals and needs.
 Whether you are interested in a gentle stretch or an intense workout practice: Yoga offers an incredible range of possibilities to improve your physical and mental state.
 This means that everyone can find the right style of yoga to achieve the desired results and bring their body and mind into harmony.